 - Side effects of topical or oral corticosteroids (result in skin thinning and broken capillaries)

 - Excessive alcohol consumption (affects blood flow and causes liver issues)

 During pregnancy, your chances of getting broken capillaries increase.
 The growing fetus puts excessive pressure on the blood vessels, breaking them.
 Hormonal therapy or taking birth control pills may also cause broken capillaries on the face.

 You may also inherit the condition.
 It is called Hereditary Hemorrhagic Telangiectasia (HHT).
-Five genes are suspected of causing this issue, and out of five, only three could be identified.
+Five genes are suspected to cause this issue, and only three out of five could be identified.
 Only 1% of people inherit this condition.

 Apart from these causes, telangiectasia or broken capillaries can be a symptom of underlying health conditions.
 These include:

 - Bloom Syndrome (a rare genetic condition.
 Broken capillaries are one of its symptoms.)